baron2chung01/cms-system/README.md

 Please ensure that your contributions adhere to the project's coding conventions and guidelines.

+## License

+This Laravel CMS system is open-source and distributed under the MIT License.

 ## Contact

 If you have any questions or suggestions regarding this project, please feel free to post on this repository's issues.